BRIEF-HHS Secretary Azar:

 * HHS Secretary Azar says U.S. intends to keep travel restrictions with China in place for the moment * HHS Secretary Azar says coronavirus is currently contained in u.s., but "we expect to see more cases"

-* HHS Secretary Azar says as we see more coronavirus cases "we might have to take community mitigation" efforts Source text for Eikon: Further company coverage: (Reporting By Michael Erman)
+* HHS Secretary Azar says as we see more coronavirus cases "we might have to take community mitigation" efforts Source text for Eikon: Further company coverage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)